coreypurcell/reconnoiterer/README.md

 ### SMS Notifications

+Sign up for [Twilio](http://www.twilio.com/) to send SMS and setup your accout.
+Copy the twilio.yaml.example file and add your credentials.

+    cp twilio.yaml.example twilio.yaml

+#### Testing SMS Notifications

 Currently Reconnoiterer will use my Twilio account to send messages.
 Feel free to use it for testing, but if you want to keep using the app you must change it to use your account.
-Copy the twilio.yaml.example file and set up your twilio account.

-    twilio.yaml # twilio configuration file
+I will be removing this file once RMU is finished.